mart8ins/mart8ins/README.md

 # Hello there! 👋

 My name is Martins Meisters ( [see also in LinkedIn](https://www.linkedin.com/in/martinsmeisters/) ).

-For last couple of years i spent large amount of my free time coding, currently last couple of months im doing it full time and non stop.
-Basically learning and coding for me now is more like an positive addiction.
-Over the time there were many technologies what i learned and have practiced so far.
+I am a self-taught programmer who currently works professionally as .Net developer.
+Before career in software development as .Net developer i spent a lot of time in self study and have also some knowledge in following technologies:

 ### Have experience using:  <br>